jshi31/csc249tracking/README.md

 # Prerequisite knowledge: Pytorch

-[Pytorch](https://pytorch.org/) is a software that help us easily train and test network with automatic gradient caculation mechanism.
+[Pytorch](https://pytorch.org/) is a software that helps us easily train and test network with automatic gradient calculation mechanism.
 Since this assignment is based on pytorch, I highly recommend you to get familiar with pytorch by finishing [DEEP LEARNING WITH PYTORCH: A 60 MINUTE BLITZ](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
-And you should build up your google cloud pytorch environment and do your homework inside that google cloud.
-And the pytorch version should be greater than 0.4.0.
+And you should build up your google cloud pytorch environment and do your homework inside google cloud, so that you can run your code on GPUs.
+The pytorch version should be greater than 0.4.0.

 We provide a [google cloud tutorial](https://github.com/rochesterxugroup/google_cloud_tutorial).